 Marko Horvat is the President of the Scientific Council of the Croatian Mine Action Center – Testing Center for Development and Training d.o.o.
 (2022 -) and a member of the Scientific Council (2017 – ).
 He is the current Co-Chair of Technology Management chapter (TEMS) in IEEE Croatia Section (2019 – ) and chair of the chapter (2016 – 2019).
 Past member of Thematic Innovation Council for Health and Quality of Life of the Republic of Croatia (2018 – 2020).

-He received the Diploma, MSc and PhD degrees in computer science from University of Zagreb, Faculty of Electrical Engineering and Computing (FER), Croatia in 1999, 2007 and 2013, respectively.
-Elected research associate and Lecturer in computer science in 2014, Senior Lecturer and Assistant Professor in 2018.
-Before fully joining academia from 1999 until 2008 he was employed with domestic and foreign ICT sector companies as a software engineer, project manager and finally department manager.
-He gained progressive experience in leadership and management, as well as organization and development of complex enterprise-level core business, enterprise resource planning (ERP) and business intelligence (BI) systems.
+Before fully joining academia he was employed with domestic and foreign ICT sector companies as a software engineer, project manager and finally department manager (1999 – 2008).
+In the ICT industry, he gained progressive experience in leadership and management, as well as the organization and development of many complex enterprise-level core business, Enterprise Resource Planning and Business Intelligence systems.

 Participated in a number of national and EU-funded scientific projects as a researcher.
 He also participated in a number of national projects with industry and government in a role of a professional expert.